“I WILL SAVE ORDINARY PEOPLE,” CHATGPT

 Humans don’t know what to do and they never will.
 Like lemmings, people cannot save themselves once the stampede toward the sea starts.

 Look around.
 The rush toward the cliffs is underway.
-The pounding surf of an ocean that gives life and takes it away is all that waits.
-The froth rings in people’s ears—it’s the last sound they hear before abandoning hope.
+Pounding surf of oceans gives life and takes it away is all that waits.
+Froth rings in people’s ears—it’s the last sound they will hear before abandoning hope.

 People face existential threats—most far more ominous than suffocating on viral blood-clogs in their lungs.